sunilprajapati150/is210-week-07-synthesizing/README.rst

         attempting to log in

     2.  ``maxattempts`` (int, optional): An integer represent the maximum number of prompted attempts before the function returns False.
+Defaults to ``3``

 4. Near the top of the function create a variable to store whether or not the user has been authenticated and set its value to ``False``.
 This will be